imemix/imemix.github.io/README.md

 # $\textrm{\color{red}{THIS IS A MASSIVE WIP* NOT EVERYTHING WORKS.}}$

-- GNOME KDE WORK
+- GNOME and KDE work
-- HYPRLAND DOES NOT
+- HYPRLAND does not
-- SUDO DOES NOT WORK
+- SUDO does not work by default

 ```bash
 su -
 pacman -S sudo